-When setting goals for your marketing, it’s important to make them SMART goals.
+When setting goals for your marketing and everything else in your business, it’s important to make them SMART goals.
 Here’s why:

 - You set them in small bites that you can handle.

 - They’re doable.

 - You know if you hit (or missed) the mark.

 What use is setting a goal if you can’t know if you’ve reached it or not?